waqardongre/tdmdjangoherokuapi/README.md

     to run offline because Bootstrap style css file is saved in the Angular project.
     This app can be run on any device which supports Mozilla Firefox or Google Chrome browsers.

-#### This repository is DRF(Django Rest Framework) API server for this App.
+#### This repository is Django Rest Framework- DRF API server for this App.

 ## Running this App on your local system server:

-#### 1. I have used Ubuntu 20.4 LTS to develop and deploy it.
+#### 1. I used Ubuntu 20.4 LTS to develop and deploy it.
 For Windows you can use Ubuntu 20.4 in WSL or in a Virtual Machine Software like Oracle Virtual Box.
 Still I'll try to update soon about how to run it in Windows.
 #### 2. Downlaod or clone this git repository which is the server developed in Django rest framework API for our app.
 #### 3. Open up the Terminal in the project root folder.
 #### 4. To activate virtual python environment enter this command: source venv/bin/activate
-#### 5. To run our API on local server we have to edit some configs in settings.py in tdm/ folder of our project.
+#### 5. To run our Django API on local server we have to edit some configs in settings.py in tdm/ folder of our project.
 ###### Open up settings.py in visual studio code or your favorite IDE and do the following
 ###### Go to the bottom end of the code or on line 150 you will find CORS_ORIGIN_ALLOW_ALL variable
 ###### Make it True like CORS_ORIGIN_ALLOW_ALL = True
 ###### Uncomment SECRET_KEY variable if it is commented
 ###### Uncomment or add "https://localhost:4200" local server URL in CORS_ALLOWED_ORIGINS variable

-#### 6. Now run API on http://localhost:8000/ or http://127.0.0.1:8000/ by entering this command: python manage.py runserver
+#### 6. Now run Django API on http://localhost:8000/ or http://127.0.0.1:8000/ by entering the below command:
+###### python3 manage.py runserver
 #### 7. You can check API working on http://localhost:8000/tdmodels/ in chrome, Firefox or GET request in Postman App which will return a file name in JSON formate.

-#### 8. The Angular app is on this repostory download or clone it from here: https://github.com/waqardongre/tdmangularglitchapp
+#### 8. The Angular App is on this repostory download or clone it from here: https://github.com/waqardongre/tdmangularglitchapp
-#### 9. We have to run this frontend Angular project in local. to do so do the following:
+#### 9. We have to run this frontend Angular project in local. to do so follow the below steps:
 ###### Open up this Angular project in your another window of the IDE or in a different IDE and open up global.js file in this path /src/app/ in the project root folder.
 ###### Comment this line of code: export const DJANGO_SERVER = "https://tdmdjangoapi.herokuapp.com/"
 ###### Uncomment this line of code: export const DJANGO_SERVER = "http://localhost:8000/"